gfloto/time_pred/README.md

 Overall this worked quite well!
 Especially considering that the time operator we learn is linear.
 Next, we try the method on a more standard benchmark...

 ## Further Results
 The [thuml](https://github.com/thuml/Time-Series-Library) repo is a great resource for time series forecasting benchmarks.
 It includes up to date models including methods from ICLR 2024.
 On the Long-term forecasting look-back-96 look-forward-96 task for the Ettm1 dataset (the first and only one tested so far), our proposed method get 3rd overall place out of more than 2 dozen models.
+It should be noted that these results are **very** preliminary and we expect to improve upon the current results.

 On this test, we included [reversible instance normalization](https://openreview.net/forum?id=cGDAkQo1C0p) to slightly boost the performance of the model.